plva/chatgpt-extensions/README.md

 ---
 ## 🤖 Built with ChatGPT

-This userscript was crafted through an interactive session with ChatGPT over a 2hr period:
+This userscript was vibe coded through an interactive session with ChatGPT over a 2hr period:

 1. **Prototype:** started with a simple Tampermonkey script to open and engage with the ChatGPT model dropdown.
 This proved too difficult to reverse-engineer.
 2. **Pivot:** after exploring network calls made when a new chat was sent, pivoted to adding a fetch override to force the chosen model on outgoing requests